IT Asset Lifecycle Management: The Ultimate Guide for 2023

 Eventually, assets will reach the end of their useful life and need to be retired.
 This stage involves decommissioning assets and disposing of them in an environmentally friendly manner.
 It is important to ensure that retired assets are correctly disposed of and that any sensitive data is securely erased.

-Why Is IT Asset Lifecycle Management Important For Remote Firms?
+Why Is IT Asset Lifecycle Management Important Process For Remote Firms?

 IT asset lifecycle management for remote firms becomes complex without a central office from which all devices can be tracked and managed.
 Companies must turn to technology to ease the burden of keeping tabs on all company equipment.